 By Nat Berman

-Since the books publications, The Lord of the Rings has been making a solid stream of income.
-But more recently the millennium movies rocked the box office with ticket sales, and the books gained a new Frodo following.
-From there revival video games, action figures and other merchandise has exploded around the world.
+Since it was first published, in 1957, The Lord of the Rings has given a solid stream of income for author J.R.R.
+Tokien and his heirs.
+And when Peter Jackson fulfilled his life-long dream to see a filmed version of the cult novel and rocked the box office with over USD 3 billion, the books sales saw a new revival.
+And from there, video games, action figures and other merchandise exploded around the world.
 How much is the Lord of the Rings franchise worth?
 To ascertain anywhere near a close estimate, all of the limbs of the entertainment branch of the LOTR tree must be analyzed.
 Here they are:

 The Tolkien Estate

-The Tolkien estate, run by the author’s son, Christopher, is still making money hand over fist.
+Before Tolkien's death in 1976, his heir The Tolkien Estate, ran by the author’s son and literary heir, Christopher Tolkien until his death two months ago at age 95, is still making money hand over fist.
 The Telegraph estimates that book sales alone for 2001 were up to 50 million pounds worldwide.
 That’s before they sat down with Houghton Mifflin to discuss further rights stemming from future book sales.
 In 2001, it was reported that Christopher was quite upset that the family would not be making cash directly from the movie deals.
 It’s also been reportsedthat John Ronald Reuel Tolkien Tolkien was worth 500 million pounds when he died in 1978.
 His son Christopher, who oversees the family business of wheeling and dealing agreements about his Dad’s masterpiece, and also edits and annotates the notes and stories his famous father left behind, Christopher, who is not a fan of the movies, perhaps because they didn’t directly make him a dime, balked at some of the merchandising, and successfully stopped a Lord of the Rings slot machine that was developed by Warner Brothers.

 Houghton Mifflin, the official U.S. publisher of Tolkien’s work for more than 60 years, has a lot to smile about.
 They took a risk and had paid a hefty sum to acquire the rights to the movie tie-in volumes.
 The company had made lots of cash from JRR Tolkien’s work with Lord of the Rings movies in 2001,2002, and 2003 and then expanding The Hobbit into a trilogy over ten years later.
 There were opportunities for endless publications that explained and highlighted the settings and characters of “The Nerd Bible”, or Lord of the Rings Trilogy.
 Online MBAaverages the figure of new and used book sales to be $2.25 billion.